-Wunderdog’s walkies correspondents, Jess and Toby, are a remarkable team: not only are they doing 10 hikes for charity in 10 months, Toby is also a certified therapy dog.
+Wunderdog’s walkies correspondents, Jess and Toby, are a remarkable team: not only are they doing 10 hikes for charity in 10 months, the Border terrier is also a certified therapy dog.
 Here, Jess explains what it takes to qualify (and what’s in it for Toby)

 Unfortunately, life got in the way at that point: I was at university and working two jobs, so I didn’t have time to focus on Toby becoming a therapy dog as all the free time I had was spent walking, playing with and training him.